 With the sheer number of threats, variants, complexities, hybrid networks, BYOD, and many other factors, it is becoming increasingly difficult, if not impossible for you to rely on manual efforts for effective security.
 Humans are simply not as effective and efficient at parsing logs and manually correlating metrics and activities as “machines” or computers are.

 Computers are much better at repetitive tasks that require monotonous activities such as crunching numbers and examining data than humans.
 Additionally, computers do not “get tired” and can work 24x7x365.
-Machine Learning is a new type of technology that businesses can make use of that uses powerful and complex mathematical algorithms to “learn” about an environment and determine what normal is and then recognize deviations from this fingerprint of normalcy.
+Machine Learning is a new technology that businesses can use.
+It uses mathematical algorithms to learn about an environment, identify what is normal, and detect any deviations from this normal pattern.

 When used with security, machine learning is able to create a baseline of what normal activity is in an environment and build a baseline of activity.
 If an activity is noticed outside of the normal behavior of both users and applications, this could be a red flag that there may be malicious intent with the new behavior.